 If you make a to-die-for BBQ sauce, mouthwatering salsa, or other prepared food that could be commercially successful, then you may want to become a food entrepreneur.
-With solid business skills, (which you could acquire at an entrepreneur school) and one or more quality products, you could be on your way to creating a successful business.
+With solid business skills and one or more quality products, you could be on your way to creating a successful business.
 You'll need to become familiar with areas related to food labeling, permitting, regulations, and health and safety.
 And you'll also want to enhance your sales efforts by making contacts with food distributors and connecting with local retailers that could sell your products.

 Because entrepreneurs are self-employed, salary and job outlook data is not available.
 Your earnings and potential growth of your business rests upon your product mix, pricing, and promotions.
 If you are offering a product that appeals to a large market segment, and you work hard to establish your business, then you could make a good living while being able to pursue your passion.

 8. Professional Food Forager

 A food forager is most known as a person who goes into the forest and other natural settings to find foods that are grown in the wild.
 However, a new career field is emerging for professional food foragers who search through farmers' markets and other local businesses in order to source food for restaurants.